european-lisp-symposium/els-web/README.md

 * `define-date` Define a deadline or date that people should know about.
 * `define-sponsor` Define a sponsor for the conference.
 The body should include website and logo fields.
 * `define-proceedings` Publish a link to the public proceedings document.
+* `define-registration` Define the registration prices and other metadata.

 Many of these definitions accept arbitrary data fields in the form of a plist.
 The following fields are specially treated and respected by the templates.